lyellread/ctf-writeups/2021-nsa-codebreaker/task7/README.md

 ## Solve

-And the reverse engineering continues.
+And the reverse engineering continues on the Ghidra project at [ghidra-project](../ghidra-project/).
 For task 7, we continue statically reversing the `make` binary to better understand it's function.
 Along the way we come upon a function which is called as follows:

 ```c
 socket = make_socket(lp_ip,lp_port);